 Chrysanthemums (Chrysanthemum morifolium)

-Treat yourself to a fresh pot, as this flower only blooms for about six weeks.
+Treat yourself to a fresh pot of chrysanthemums or “mums,” as this flower only blooms for about 6 weeks.
 Or you can fertilize the pot again in the spring when new growth appears.
-But without the flowers, it won’t be purifying the air.
 If you don’t want to wait, you might want to just get a new pot.

 Plant care: Check the soil’s moisture every other day, and keep it damp.